Kartikey-ai/F1tenth_simulator/README.md

 You'll need to get the mux index and drive topic name in ```mux.cpp``` for the new ```Channel```, and the keyboard character, mux index, and joystick button index will all need to be added as member variables in ```behavior_controller.cpp```.
 Your planning node will obviously need the drive topic name as well.

+#### Planning
+Navigation folder contains left wall following algorithm by which the bot will follow the left wall of the environment.
+Tuning some parameter in control.py and pid_error.py may return in better optimization and effective wall following.
+Slight adjustment in PID controller params and DESIRED_DISTANCE_LEFT and RIGHT may show better results for different type of environment.

 ### Parameters

 The parameters listed below can be modified in the ```params.yaml``` file.